 - Ph.D., Evolution, Ecology and Population Biology (Washington University in St. Louis, 1999-2006)

 - B.A., Integrative Biology (University of California at Berkeley; 1993-1997)

 Research interests: the nerd stuff.

 My research interests lie in spatial ecology and spatial genetics.
 I study the geographical, ecological, and microevolutionary processes that shape the spatial distribution of organisms and their genetic variation in natural populations.
 I conduct my own empirical research and I collaborate with other empirical researchers, usually as a specialist in spatial pattern analysis.
 I am also interested in the assessment and development of statistical analyses and software tools for conducting spatial pattern analysis.

 My teaching interests reflect my research interests.
-I currently teach a required upper-division course on the topic of Ecology and Evolution (Biology 3250), as well as an upper-division/graduate elective courses in Biostatistics with R (BIOL 3000/5000; annual in the fall) and Spatial Analysis with R (Biology 3050/5050; biennial in the spring, even years).
+I currently teach a required upper-division course on the topic of Ecology and Evolution (Biology 3250), as well as upper-division/graduate elective courses in Biostatistics with R (BIOL 3000/5000; annual in the fall) and Spatial Analysis with R (Biology 3050/5050; biennial in the spring, even years).
 I also teach a required graduate course in Experimental Design with R (BIOL 7050) and a career development focused version of our Senior Seminar course (BIOL 4900).